orangedaisy/bshowco/_posts/2018-04-17-ltb-photography-and-admin-ux.md

 to the particular investment's pricing page.
 The testimonials required an investment name, the customer's name, and their comments.

-{% include "figure" src:'/assets/images/ltbp-investments-overview.png'
-alt:'All Investments page' caption:'Wedding investment panel on the all investments page' %}
+{{ figure('/assets/images/ltbp-investments-overview.png','All Investments page','Wedding investment panel on the all investments page') }}

-{% include "figure" src:'/assets/images/ltbp-single-investment.png'
-alt:'Wedding Investment page' caption:'Detail view of wedding investment' %}
+{{ figure('/assets/images/ltbp-single-investment.png','Wedding Investment page','Detail view of wedding investment') }}

-{% include "figure" src:'/assets/images/ltbp-testimonials.png' alt:'All
-Testimonials page' caption:'All the Testimonials' %}
+{{ figure('/assets/images/ltbp-testimonials.png','All Testimonials page','All the Testimonials') }}

 ## Custom post types